datstartup/ubuntuopenbox/lessons/m35-essential-operating-system-features.md

 The operating system needs an output to notify about happening events (an email is received, your battery is low, a download is finished...).

-It is in a form of bubbles popping out on the desktop (with sound).
 ```bash
 sudo apt-get install xfce4-notifyd
 ```